Abrams11IsBack/Abrams11IsBack/README.md

 - Hi, I’m @Abrams11IsBack
-- I code python and java and javascript and i know html css sql and more stuff
+- I code python and java and javascript and i know html css sql and more
 - I’m looking to collaborate on fun stuff
 - How to reach me: abrams11isback@gmail.com